tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 ## Why does devtools show an empty window?

+First off, ensure you are using the `SDK` version of NW.js.
+The `Normal` version can still launch the Chromium developer tools window, however it will be empty.

 Under certain network settings, it may show a white page for devtools.
 This might not be a bug of node-webkit, devtools in node-webkit is indeed a remote debugger, it needs to open a local server and transfer data via sockets.

 So if you encounter empty window when opening the devtools, please check following things: